If you are or are about to be a realtor, you probably would like to know more about real estate lead costs.

 The Real Estate Lead Cost of Push Notifications

-For the lead costs of push notifications, I had my reservations in my article about prospecting rates since my calculation resulted in a cost per lead of ridiculously low $0.70.
+I had reservations about the lead costs of push notifications in my article about prospecting rates since my calculation resulted in a cost per lead of a ridiculously low $0.70.

 This might be true since the costs per click start at $0.1 per click (source).